Introducing Our Board

 Term Ends 2024

 Pam Costa was elected to the San Juan Unified School District Board of Education in 2012.
 Pam graduated from the University of California, Davis with a Bachelor of Science Degree and a California teaching credential.
 She earned a Master's in Educational Leadership and an Administrative Services Credential from California State University, Sacramento.
 Pam served as a teacher, principal and director of numerous schools and programs in San Juan Unified, including 21 elementary schools, the BSTA/PAR program and the Early Childhood Education programs.
 Pam has also seen San Juan schools from a parent’s perspective.
 Her son, Josh, attended San Juan schools from kindergarten through high school and, upon graduating from college, worked for the district first as a teacher and later as an administrator.
-Pam's granddaughter is a kindergarten student in San Juan.
+Pam's granddaughter is a first grader in San Juan.
 Pam's grandson keeps Pam busy while waiting for big sister to get home from school.
-Since being elected to the Board, Pam has completed the California School Board Association’s (CSBA) Masters in Governance Program, was a member of the 2014 CSBA Conference Committee, and was a Golden Bell validator.
+Since being elected to the Board, Pam has completed the California School Board Association’s (CSBA) Masters in Governance Program, has been a member of the Delegate Assembly for ten years, served on the CSBA Conference Committee, and was a Golden Bell validator.

 Term Ends 2024